SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/intro-cicd-for-container.md

 - **Multiple Environments**: Set up pipelines for dev, staging, and production to isolate risks.
 - **Rollback Strategies**: Use ECS service deployment configurations to enable automated rollback on failure.
 - **Secure IAM Roles**: Grant least-privilege access for CodeBuild, CodePipeline, and ECS task roles.
-- **Observability**: Enable CloudWatch metrics and alarms for each stage of the CI/CD pipeline.
+- **Observability**: Enable CloudWatch metrics and alarms for each stage of the CICD pipeline.

 ---

 ## 8. Summary
-CI/CD for containers in AWS provides a flexible and scalable approach for modern application delivery.
+CICD for containers in AWS provides a flexible and scalable approach for modern application delivery.
 By combining CodeCommit, CodeBuild, CodePipeline, ECR, and ECS/EKS, developers can create highly automated workflows that support microservice deployment, continuous improvement, and faster innovation.

 This architecture reduces manual interventions, minimizes downtime, and supports DevOps best practices for container-based development.
 Whether you're modernizing a monolith into microservices or launching a greenfield containerized application, AWS provides the tools to do it efficiently and securely.